cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 Before building, it might be useful to run the testsuite to make sure your changes haven't broken anything.

 ## Setup for Testing

-- Build the pip and zip packages:

-      python build/build.py

 - Install testing dependencies: